Registration and Fundraising Minimums

 Join a Team!

-Teams are for everyone, and they’re a great way to stay motivated and make friends while fundraising for a cause you are passionate about.
-You can also work together to meet your fundraising minimums.
+Teams are for everyone, and a great way to stay motivated and make friends while fundraising for a cause you are passionate about.
+You can also work together to not only meet your fundraising goals but go above and beyond for leading-edge research!
 Teams can include riders, walkers, runners, virtual participants, and volunteers.

 Powerful, Together!